FMLA (Family Medical Leave Act)

 • The Short-term Disability Medical Certification/Claim Form will be completed and submitted to the carrier on the employee's behalf.

 At this point, the employee should keep both the HR Coordinator and the Scheduling Supervisor apprised of any date changes.
-The HR Coordinator will work with the employee to determine benefit deductions and timecard completion.
+The HR Coordinator will work with the employee to determine benefit deductions and ensure timecard completion.